Gorav22/Dont-touch-presents/README.md

 Big problem!
 The holidays are almost here but people keep trying to steal your presents.
 It's up to you to see how long you can defend your precious gift.

-This [game was made in 1 month to complete] with Python and Pygame.
+This game is made with Python and Pygame.

 ## How to Play